Nevasca/OpenGL-Study/README.md

 ![GameObject Inspector](Docs/ReadmeResources/Readme_GameObjectInspector.png)

-From there you can select one game object, inspect and modify its components on the Inspector tab bellow it.
+From there you can select one game object, inspect and modify its components on the Inspector tab below it.
 Every game object contains transform values (position, rotation and scale) and their own components.

 For changing a point light color, for example, simply select the desired light and modify the `Color` property of the `PointLightComponent`: